opentargets/platform-etl-backend/README.md

 Each of these outputs includes a field `id` to allow later linkages between them.

+### Epmc

+This step was incorporated into the ETL to generate the EPMC evidence file used in the Evidence step.
+This was originally managed by the Open Targets Data Team but moved here to reduce release friction.

+#### Inputs

+`cooccurences` files generated through the `processing` step of the [Literature pipeline](https://github. com/opentargets/platform-etl-literature/).

+#### Configuration

+The flag `print-metrics` optionally logs statistics about the generated data.
+Data is cached before metrics are generated, so it is not _too_ deleterious to performance to run this.

 ### Baseline Expression

 The primary input sources of the baseline expression dataset are